iExecBlockchainComputing/documentation-tools/tools/iapp-generator/building-your-iexec-app.md

-# 🧑‍🏭 Building Your iExec Application
+# 🧑‍🏭 Build Your iApp

 ## 🧰 Initialize your iApp

-The iApp Generator CLI simplifies the setup of your iApp by guiding you through a step-by-step initialization process.
+The iApp (iExec Application) Generator CLI simplifies the setup of your iApp by guiding you through a step-by-step initialization process.
 This ensures your iApp is correctly configured and compatible with iExec’s confidential computing environment.